microsoft/foldingdiff/README.md

     - sampled_pdb/      # Contains the .pdb files resulting from converting the sampled angles to cartesian coordinates
 ```

-### Self-consistency TM scores
+### Maximum training similarity TM scores

-After generating sequences, we automatically calculate TM-scores to evaluate the simliarity of the generated sequences and the original sequences.
-You may want to append the `--skiptm` argument to the above command if you wish to skip the very time-consuming calculation of TM scores against training set; doing so takes about ~1min per generated example on a 128-core machine running fully parallelized.
+After generating sequences, we can calculate TM-scores to evaluate the simliarity of the generated sequences and the original sequences.
+This is done using the script under `bin/tmscore_training.py`.

 ### Visualizing "folding" process